JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-connect-to-apis.md

 ## Expected and actual functions and properties

-> The mechanism of expected and actual declarations is in [Beta](https://kotlinlang.org/docs/components-stability.html).
+> The expected and actual functions are in [Beta](https://kotlinlang.org/docs/components-stability.html).
-> It is almost stable, but migration steps may be required in the future.
+> They are almost stable, but migration steps may be required in the future.
-> We'll do our best to minimize any changes you’ll have to make.
+> We'll do our best to minimize any changes you'll have to make.
 >
 {type="warning"}